rblack42/CFD-lecture/book/intro.md

 # CFD and HPC Lecture

-This lecture was put together for an advanced class in *Computstional Fluid Dynamics at the *University of Kansas* in August, 2023.
+This lecture was put together for an introductory class in *Computstional Fluid Dynamics at the *University of Kansas* in August, 2023.
 This lecture is a brief look at the history of CFD and High Performance Computing, not a deep look at CFD itself.